randze/Barber-Books/README.md

 ## Usage

-Use the app at --------.
+Try the app now at [BarberBooks@Heroku](https://barber-books.herokuapp.com/) !

 Use the navbar to navigate between the landing page, scheduler, and appointment list.
 Fill in and submit the form in the scheduler to make an appointment.

 ## Future Development

 - Adding staff login page
-- Update/remove appointments
+- Ability to update/remove appointments
+- Sorted & filtered appointment list
-- Improve appointment UI
+- General UI improvements

 ## License